 The company has earlier successfully predicted other outbreaks as well, such as the location of the Zika outbreak in South Florida.

 AI is the future of healthcare

-It’s evident that AI and the Machine Learning techniques will undoubtedly be the future of healthcare and may disrupt the industry for good.
+It’s evident that AI and Machine Learning techniques will undoubtedly be the future of healthcare and may disrupt the industry for good.
 According to Frost & Sullivan, AI systems are projected to be a $6 billion dollar industry by 2021.
 A recent McKinsey study predicted healthcare as one of the top 5 industries with more than 50 use cases that would involve AI, and over $1bn USD already raised in start-up equity.

-AI in healthcare will essentially impact the 3 major aspects of healthcare- Patients, Doctors and Administration/Operations.
+Artificial Intelligence development company will essentially impact the 3 major aspects of healthcare- Patients, Doctors and Administration/Operations.
 While AI tools and bots will be implemented at every level of a patient’s medical journey, it is the overall impact it will make that truly will disrupt the industry.
 AI will seamlessly bring together all past records of a patient, along with insights, use that data for diagnoses, in turn for treatment and eventually for maintenance of health.

 As the world changes rapidly, these diseases are emerging and spreading at a fast pace.
 However, with AI tools and various software in place, the increased access to data can be put to good use.
 The substantial increase in data can be used to generate important insights and in turn act on them thereby spreading news earlier and faster than the disease can spread itself.

 TechAhead, a leading mobile app development company is known to deliver high quality mobile apps for all platforms and frameworks.
 Contact our experts now to take your business to the next level.